 To prove the success of the rebuild, the compressor was slowly pressurised and operational tests performed.
 As a testament to the teams engineering skills, all tests were passed without issue or any requirement for additional works.
 Working alongside relevant site staff, complying with site Health & Safety requirements and permits to work, all works were completed within expected timescales.

-After successful operation we were gratified to receive the following comment from the customer.
+After the successful operation, we were gratified to receive the following comment from the customer.

 “Thanks for your help in getting this project through successfully, in the short timescales that were given.”